hiteule/MyTwitter/README.md

 - Based on Twitter API 1.1
 - Support mention and retweet
-- Link, username and hashtag are cliquable
+- Link, username and hashtag are clickable
 - English and French translation

 ## Dependencies